MaximoMoyer/Favorite-Projects-During-School/Graph_Structure_Creation/README.md

+#### MyDecorator:

-MyDecorator: implemented all methods using a HashMap so that the methods could
+Implemented all methods using a HashMap so that the methods could

 run in 0(1) time.
 Thus, everytime a decorator is instantiated, you pass in a vertex, and a key